 How Can I Go Out with No Money?

-Sometimes, we want to go out for the environment.
-We want to hang out with our friends and have a good time.
-The insane expense of going out can put a damper on that, but there are ways to go out with no money.
+Sometimes, we want to go out for the environment, to hang out with our friends, and to have a good time.
+The insane expense of going out can put a damper on that, but there are ways to go out without money.

 When I lived in Los Angeles, my colleagues always had happy hours.
 It was an excellent opportunity to get together and have fun outside the stuffy work environment.
 I loved going, but I didn’t want to spend money.